-In our modern society, we often take the warmth of our homes for granted.
-Most of us do not even understand how the intricate heating system of our homes uses electricity or natural gas to keep us warm when it's chilly outside.
+In our modern society, we often take the warmth of our homes for granted, not understanding how our homes' intricate heating systems use electricity or natural gas to combat chilly outdoor temperatures.

-For those of you whose homes rely on an electric heat system to stay warm, don’t stop reading now.
-Below we will talk about how to heat a house without electricity so that you can keep yourself and your family warm when the power grid fails.
+For those whose homes depend on an electric heat system to stay warm, don't disregard this information.
+This article will discuss heating without electricity, allowing you to keep yourself and your family warm when the power grid fails.

 For these families, having alternative heat sources for power outages is a vital component of their self-reliant livelihood.
 Alternate heat sources mean they can keep their families comfortable and warm during even the darkest and coldest times.